 When I asked Australian writer Matthew Bush to contribute a guest column on his experiences with sleep and ADHD (below), I expected a well-written and engaging piece.
-What I didn’t expect was a happy ending, too, and perhaps a blueprint to help others.
+What I didn’t expect was a happy ending, too.

-ADHD’s potential challenges to sleep include the behavioral (putting off sleep because anything is more interesting than lying in the dark waiting for nothing to happen) and the physiological (Restless Legs Syndrome, Sleep Apnea, dysregulated circadian rhythm, etc.).
-Here is a post from my other blog on ADHD and sleep.
-Look to the latest issue of CHADD’s Attention Magazine for my article on the topic, a prelude to a short upcoming book: The ADHD Roller Coaster Guide to Sleep.
-Now to Matt’s guest column!
+ADHD’s potential challenges to sleep include the behavioral (putting off sleep because anything is more interesting than lying in the dark waiting for nothing to happen) and the physiological (Restless Legs Syndrome, Sleep Apnea, dysregulated Circadian Rhythm, etc.).
+In my upcoming course, Solving Your Adult ADHD Puzzle: Physical Strategies, I explain all the common ADHD-related sleep issues—and what to do about them.

 By Matthew Bush